Muriel Porter: Background and career

 Muriel Porter was born in Sydney, New South Wales, to Richard John Carter and Thelma Edith Richards.
 She was educated at Riverside Girls High School in Gladesville, the University of New England, the Australian National University, the Australian Catholic University and the University of Melbourne.
 Her PhD thesis was titled The defence of the marriage of priests in the English Reformation (1998).

 Porter began a career in journalism as a cadet at the Sydney Morning Herald and then worked for a number of different newspapers including the Cambridge Evening News.

 Porter was a member of staff at RMIT University in the journalism program and holds an honorary position at the University of Melbourne, lecturing on historical and philosophical studies.

 In 2002, Porter was awarded the Medal of the Order of Australia for service to the community as an advocate for women's and social justice issues, and to the Anglican Church of Australia.
+She was inducted onto the Victorian Honour Roll of Women in 2009.